ElgarL/GroupManager/CONFIG.md

 The default configuration has many more such groups with an array of permissions, and uses something called global groups.
 This is used to make multiple world configs simpler, more details below.

-## user
+## User

 Located at: plugins/GroupManager/worlds/<worldname>/user.yml

 This is where you define which user goes into which group.
 You should remember to make sure you add yourself to this config, so you have access to the management commands in game.
-Most people will rarely edit this file directly, as its simpler to edit it with the ingame commands (asnd safer).
+Most people will rarely edit this file directly, as its simpler to edit it with the in-game commands (and safer).

 The config file will look something like this:
 ```